pegi3s/dockerfiles/wgsim/0.3.0/README.md

 `Wgsim` outputs the simulated polymorphisms, and writes the true read coordinates as well as the number of polymorphisms and sequencing errors in read names.
 One can evaluate the accuracy of a mapper or a `SNP` caller with `wgsim_eval.pl` that comes with the package.

-To see `wgsim` options, just run `docker run --rm pegi3s/wgsim wgsim -h`.
+To see `Wgsim` options, just run `docker run --rm pegi3s/wgsim wgsim -h`.

 # Using the Wgsim image in Linux